A First-Order Logic with Frames: Frame Logic

 Every \spp{} expression is evaluated on a model to a set of foreground elements (under a given variable assignment $\nu$).
 Formally, we are interested in models in which the \spp{} expressions are interpreted to be the sets that correspond to the \emph{smallest solution of the equations given in Figure~\ref{fig:frame-equations}}.
 The intuition behind these definitions was explained in Section~\ref{sec:design}

 \begin{example} Consider the inductive definition $tree(x)$ defined in Example~\ref{ex:tree}.
-To check whether the equations from Figure~\ref{fig:frame-equations} indeed yield the desired \spp{}, note that the \spps{} of $\Fr(x=nil) = \Fr(x) = \Fr(\mathit{true}) = \emptyset$.
+To check whether the equations from Figure~\ref{fig:frame-equations} indeed yield the desired \spp{}, note that the \spps{} of $\Fr(x=nil) = \Fr(x) = \Fr(\top) = \emptyset$.
 Below, we write $[u]$ for a variable assignment that assigns $u$ to the free variable of the formula that we are considering.
 Then we obtain that $\Fr(\mathit{tree}(x))[u] = \emptyset$ if $u = \nil$, and $\Fr(\mathit{tree}(x))[u] = \Fr(\alpha)[u]$ if $x \not= nil$.
 The formula $\alpha$ is existentially quantified with guard $\ell = \lft(x) \land r = \rght(x)$.
 The {\spp{}} of this guard is $\{u\}$ because mutable functions are applied to $x$.
 The {\spp{}} of the remaining part of $\alpha$ is the union of the {\spps{}} of $\mathit{tree}(\ell)[\lft(u)]$ and $\mathit{tree}(r)[\rght(u)]$ (the assignments for $\ell$ and $r$ that make the guard true).
 So we obtain for the case that $u \not = \nil$ that the element $u$ enters the \spp{}, and the recursion further descends into the subtrees of $u$, as desired. \end{example}

-A \emph{frame model} is a model in which the interpretation of the inductive relations and of the \spp{} expressions corresponds to the least solution of the respective equations (see Appendix~\ref{sec:frame-models} for a rigorous formalisation).
+A \emph{frame model} is a model in which the interpretation of the inductive relations and of the \spp{} expressions corresponds to the least solution of the respective equations. \revII{We formalize this idea and prove the following proposition in Section~\ref{sec:frame-models}.}

 \begin{proposition} For each model $M$, there is a unique frame model over the same universe and the same interpretation of the constants, functions, and non-inductive relations. \end{proposition}